 Right: An-Chaef, a ›chief‹ (boss) and younger brother of Cheops.

-The first Egyptian kings Hor-Narmer, Hor-Aha, Hor-Djer/Zer, Hor-Den (Udimu) and Hor-Semerchet prove themselves through their names as Horites (Hurrians).
+The first Egyptian kings Hor-Narmer, Hor-Aha, Hor-Djer/Zer, Hor-Den (Udimu) and Hor-Semerchet identify themselves by their names as Horites (Hurrians).
 About Hor-Aha (the warrior), it is known that he is ›the chief commander of the ships that travel west to the land of the sunset‹ (Egypt).
-It seems, that Horites [Hurrians] had migrated from northwestern Persia to Syria and Upper Mesopotamia and settled since the fifth millennium in the Caucasus area between the Black Sea, Lake Van and the Caspian Sea. »Although the Hurrians are still ›one of the most mysterious peoples of the Near East‹ (Cambridge Encyclopedia of Archeology), it is considered proven that significant warlike achievements go back to them, such as the horse-drawn light chariots with two spoked wheels, the armor-horses, charioteers, and archers, as well as the composite bow. « (Eva Eggebrecht 1984, p.
+It seems, that Horites [Hurrians] had migrated from northwestern Persia to Syria and Upper Mesopotamia and, since the fifth millennium settled in the Caucasus area between the Black Sea, Lake Van and the Caspian Sea. »Although the Hurrians are still ›one of the most mysterious peoples of the Near East‹ (Cambridge Encyclopedia of Archeology), it is considered proven that significant warlike achievements go back to them, such as the horse-drawn light chariots with two spoked wheels, the armor-horses, charioteers, and archers, as well as the composite bow. « (Eva Eggebrecht 1984, p.
 81) The Horites represented a constant threat to other peoples.
-Wolfgang Helck recognizes Horitian personal names in Egypt, but he believes that the otherwise observable strong influence of the Horites on the religious beliefs of other peoples is as unrecognizable as Horitic linguistic remnants in Egypt.
+Wolfgang Helck recognizes Horitian personal names in Egypt, but he believes that the otherwise strong influence of the Horites, which can be observed, on the religious beliefs of other peoples is as unrecognizable as Horitic linguistic remnants in Egypt.
 (LÄ, III, p.
 87) However, as we will see, this should be a fallacy.

 The new potentates on the Nile liked to be immortalized in stone; their apparently idealized images bear witness to their presence even after millennia – and their origin cannot be denied.
 The ideal representation was European.
 Above all, it is the large number of sculptures from the Old Kingdom that testifies to the foreign upper class in Egypt.
 Egyptologist Pierre Montet notes that we often »find clearly foreign features in statues – and especially in the most important ones« (Montet 1975, p.
 58).